 BR-DGE CEO Brian Coburn, Peter and Simon of Flexiion discuss the importance of setting guiding principles when starting out on a journey to bring to market a new online payments platform or other online services.
 They discuss how these guiding principles help focus development teams, select the most appropriate suppliers and succeed.

 Independent Cloud Support – Presentation

-In this presentation of 9 slides we offer an overview of the operational realities and challenges of using the cloud to achieve business objectives and explain the business benefits an independent Cloud support partner, like Flexiion MSP can deliver.
+In this presentation of 8 slides we offer an overview of the operational realities and challenges of using the Cloud to achieve business objectives and explain the business benefits an independent Cloud support partner, like Flexiion can deliver.